Internship Application Process 2014

 Jet Propulsion Laborarory Internship Program (JPL)

-**Please Note: If you are applying to JPL, in addition to the application found in OSSI, please send your current resume and unofficial transcripts to: firstname.lastname@example.org
+**Please Note: If you are applying to JPL, in addition to the application found in OSSI, please send 1) a current resume, 2) unofficial transcripts. and 3) a brief cover letter introducing yourself and the type of internship/research you are interested in to: firstname.lastname@example.org

 Internship Opportunities NOT Offered By OSSI